 The subject of license fees for private receiving stations was a separate topic.
 Any division of fees between Ottawa and the province would necessitate Parliament passing an amendment to the Radiotelegraph Act.

-On Thursday, March 8, the Free Press and the Tribune announced they were relinquishing the field of broadcasting to the Manitoba Telephone System.
-The last broadcast of the Tribune station, CJNC, was on Friday night, March 9, while the last broadcast of CJCG, the Free Press station, was its Saturday noon program of news and sports.
+On Thursday, 8 March, the Free Press and the Tribune announced they were relinquishing the field of broadcasting to the Manitoba Telephone System.
+The last broadcast of the Tribune station, CJNC, was on Friday night, 9 March, while the last broadcast of CJCG, the Free Press station, was its Saturday noon program of news and sports.
 Both papers printed similar explanations for discontinuing broadcasting.
 They said they had an amicable understanding with the Manitoba Telephone System - they had not been forced out of broadcasting.
-They concurred with the viewpoint of the M.T.S. that radio and wire telephony belonged together and that one high-powered station was adequate for a city the size of Winnipeg.
+They concurred with the viewpoint of the MTS that radio and wire telephony belonged together and that one high-powered station was adequate for a city the size of Winnipeg.

 The Manitoba Telephone System was authorized to operate on a wavelength of 450 meters using the call sign CKY.
 A three-letter call was unique; the reason for the choice of a three-letter call is not known unless it was to distinguish the lone publicly-owned broadcaster from the privately-owned stations all of whom had four-letter calls.